mariam-gogia/AzureWebAppSQL/README.md

 1. 200 (OK) response body:
 <pre>
 {
-       “id” :<numeric id of the task>,
+       “id” :numeric id of the task,
-       “taskName”: “<the task name>”,
+       “taskName”: “the task name”,
-       “dueDate”: “<the date the task is due in ISO 8601 format>” “isCompleted”: <true or false>
+       “dueDate”: “the date the task is due in ISO 8601 format” “isCompleted”: true or false
 }
 </pre>
 2. 404 (Not Found)